 The RIO mortgages let you take out a loan against your home and use the money to buy a new property or pay for refurbishment works.
 You can then make monthly payments against the loan and if needed, borrow additional amounts as long as you remain within a certain amount – based on the value of your home.

-If you want to move home while taking out an RIO mortgage, it’s advisable to contact an RIO provider who can help arrange a suitable product for you.
-Loans are available even if you have bad credit, and no credit check is required—this makes it easier for those who may have had issues with their credit history previously.
+If you want to move home while taking out an RIO mortgage, you should contact an RIO provider who can help arrange a suitable product for you.
+Loans are available even if you have bad credit, and no credit check is required—this makes it easier for those who may have had issues with their credit history.

 When working with RIO mortgage providers, there is often only a soft credit search carried out – meaning only minimal impact on your overall credit score.
-Some lenders won’t even carry out any credit checks at all, making them ideal for those looking to access funding without worrying about being rejected due to past issues with their finances.
+Some lenders won’t even carry out any credit checks, making them ideal for those looking to access funding without worrying about being rejected due to past financial issues.

 Are mortgages for 70 year olds good to pay off my existing mortgage?